reab5555/Stock-Risk-Clustering/README.md

 # Stock-Risk-Clustering
 This project aims to cluster stocks from the S&P 500 index based on their beta values and R-squared values in order to asses risks for investment portfolios.
-The script fetches historical stock data from Yahoo Finance, calculates the beta and R-squared for each stock against the S&P 500 index, and performs clustering using the Gaussian Mixture Model (GMM) algorithm.
+The script fetches historical stock data from Yahoo Finance, calculates the beta and R-squared for each stock against the S&P 500 index, and performs clustering using the Gaussian Mixture Model (GMM).

 ## Beta and R-Squared in Finance